 - Choose right.
 An aluminum can that is properly disposed of in a recycling receptacle will require 95% less energy and water to recycle than a can that is created from virgin materials.

 - Know what items can be recycled.
-Paper, cans, cardboard, plastic and even specials items such as batteries and ink jet cartridges can all be recycled.
+Paper, cans, cardboard, plastic and even special items such as batteries and ink jet cartridges can all be recycled.

 - Don’t contaminate.
 Containers that have food attached cannot be recycled.
 In fact, food waste contaminates recyclable materials and renders them unrecyclable.